cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 # Creating a Project

-For this introductions, we will use the shouty project, [which is available from GitHub](https://slack-redir.net/link?url=http%3A%2F%2Fgithub.com%2Fcucumber-ltd%2Fshouty.java&v=3).
+For this introduction, we will use the skeleton project, [which is available from GitHub](https://github.com/cucumber/cucumber-java-skeleton).

 ## Project Structure